fanout/webhookinbox/README.md

 Mailing List: http://lists.fanout.io/listinfo.cgi/fanout-users-fanout.io

 WebhookInbox is a web service and website that receives HTTP requests from external sources and stores their data for later retrieval.
-Each inbox is represented by a generated URL, which can be passed to another application for use.
-If you're developing a service that makes HTTP callbacks, WebhookInbox can be used as a convenient way to examine what you're sending, by having your application hit the inbox URL.
+Each inbox is represented by a generated URL, which can be passed to other applications for use.
+If you're developing a service that makes HTTP callbacks, WebhookInbox can be used as a convenient way to examine what you're sending.
 Incoming request data is displayed on the WebhookInbox website in realtime as it happens.
 There is also a REST API available, meaning WebhookInbox can be used programmatically, for example by a browser app wishing to receive HTTP callbacks.

 There is an instance of WebHookInbox running at http://webhookinbox.com/ for anyone to use.